 Putin praises Bitcoin

-I guess that Putin wants to use this uncontrolled money, if it becomes international money, as quickly as possible.
-He knows that this will be the beginning of the downfall of America.
+I believe that Putin wants to use this uncontrolled money as quickly as possible, provided it becomes international currency.
+He knows that its use will be the beginning of the downfall of America.
 After all, their strength is in the dollar.
 But basically, every empire collapsed with help from within.
 There is one unknown answer for all.
-The Russians think that this was developed by the CIA.
-Americans think it was invented by the Japanese secret services.
+The Russians believe the CIA developed the technique.
+Americans believe the Japanese secret services invented it.
 The Japanese think it is a development of the Chinese.
-Politicians think that there is a conspiracy against democracy, because if they do not control it to distribute the portions/budget, then it is anarchy.
-The business wants this because it will keep its money closer and will not look for offshore companies and so on.
+Politicians believe there is a conspiracy against democracy, arguing that if they do not control the distribution of the budget, it will lead to anarchy.
+Businesses prefer this approach because it allows them to retain their funds domestically and avoid seeking offshore companies.
 Optimists perceive immediate profits, while pessimists believe that the game will eventually end and that this is the largest pyramid scheme of the century.
-The head of Facebook is inwardly happy that one day his Libra coin will be legalized and will be the strongest of all others.
-I guess the bosses of McDonald's, Walmart, Amazon, and others with many clients are secretly hoping that this will happen and that they will make some such coin.
-All banks are dying of fear that they might become redundant.
+The CEO of Facebook secretly rejoices that his Libra coin, once legalized, will surpass all others in strength.
+I think the CEOs of McDonald's, Walmart, Amazon, and other big companies are secretly hoping to make money this way.
+All banks are terrified that they may become obsolete.
 Those who are aware of the technology see competition from Western Union and the like.
-Dark side hackers see how they will make their biggest hits in time.
+Darkside hackers understand the timing of their most significant attacks.
 I can write many more examples.
-Everyone sees things from their point of view.
-But when we look at the fantasy movies, there they still believe in money from precious rare raw materials.
+Everyone sees things from their perspective.
+But when we look at fantasy movies, the characters still believe in money derived from precious rare raw materials.
 Time will determine who is correct and who is incorrect.

 Saturday, November 9, 2024